mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## getSensorPtr()

 #### Description
 The method returns the pointer to the internal object controlling the DS18B20 temperature sensor itself.
-It allows to utilize entire interface of the corresponding library `gbj_ds18b20` without wrapping or mirroring it.
+* It allows to utilize entire interface of the corresponding library `gbj_ds18b20` without wrapping or mirroring it.
+* The methods of this internal object are valid for currently selected sensor on the bus.

 #### Syntax
 	gbj_ds18b20 *getSensorPtr()